 Repairing damage done to the intestinal lining and tight junctions is a key component of treating leaky gut.
 You can support the body’s natural repair efforts by supplementing with the following substances:

 - Collagen: contains various amino acids that help fill in the gaps created by substances escaping from the gut

 - L-glutamine: an amino acid that supports rejuvenation of the intestinal wall and can be easily acquired in supplement form

 - Marshmallow root extract and deglycyrrhizinated licorice (DGL) extract: both support mucus secretion, which may improve intestinal healing and immune action

 Defeating Autoimmune Disease by Healing the Gut

 At Holtorf Medical Group, our physicians are trained to utilize cutting-edge testing and innovative treatments to uncover and address both leaky gut syndrome and autoimmune disease.
-Additionally, our Certified Health and Nutrition Coach will work with you and your HMG physician to develop a diet that addresses your unique needs.
 Call us at 877-508-1177 to see how we can help you address the underlying cause of your autoimmune disease.